 The research found that in order to effectively nurture children’s RfP, they needed to develop:

-So that teachers and professionals don’t miss out on these new resources, they can sign up to a free monthly
+So that teachers and professionals don’t miss out on these new resources, they can sign up to a free monthly newsletter to keep connected and up to date.

-Since 2018, the OU team have worked with over 250 schools through the Reading Schools Programme designed to impact on all children, in particular the less engaged readers and those who are in the lowest performing 20%.
+Since 2018, the OU team have worked with over 400 primary and secondary schools through the Reading Schools Programme on whole school development of Reading for Pleasure (RfP) in order to impact the life chances of all children, but particularly the lowest attaining 20%.
 The programme enables whole school review of staff knowledge and practice and children’s attitudes to reading.
-The staff team are then supported to develop a focused action plan.
-This guides leaders to think about their intent, implementation and impact, aligned with current EEF guidance.
+The staff team are then supported to develop and implement a focused plan of action, aligned to the National Curriculum, the Reading Framework (DfE, 2023), and the Education Endowment Foundation school improvement process.

 The aims of the groups are: